-In older telephone installations, the phone cable typically has four wires inside: red, green, black, and yellow.
-If you're extending a line to a room or other part of the house, you can use this type of cable, or you can use newer Category 3 or 5 (Cat-3 or Cat-5) data cable, which also has multiple wires but with a different color scheme.
-Category cable works just as well as the old cable for phone service, and it works much better for data (such as for a DSL internet connection).
-With either type of cable, once the cable is run to the jack location, wiring the jack is a simple matter of matching up the correct wire colors.
+In older telephone installations, the phone cable typically has four small-gauge wires inside the outer jacket: red, green, black, and yellow.
+If you're extending a line to a room or other part of the house, you can continue to use this type of cable, or you can use newer Category 3 or 5 (Cat-3 or Cat-5) data cable, which also has multiple wires but with a different color scheme.
+Cat-3 or Cat-5 cable works just as well as the old cable for phone service, and it works much better for data (such as for a DSL internet connection).
+With either type of cable, once the cable is run to the jack location, the wiring of the jack is a simple matter of matching up the correct wire colors.

 Equipment / Tools